ohtsukalab/autogenu-jupyter/README.md

 # Introduction
 This project provides Continuation/GMRES method (C/GMRES method), a fast algorithm of NMPC, and the multiple shooting based C/GMRES method.
+In the multiple shooting based C/GMRES method, the computational cost is reduced by condensing the state variables, the Lagrange multiplier of the state equation, the dummy input in the saturation of the control input, and the Lagrange multiplier of the saturation.

 # Requirement